 1 very large onion

-1 bottle of ketchup
+1 bottle of ketchup2 cups of sugar

 2 cups of viniger